KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/README.md

 The course is structures the Yacraf in phases, and **the Yacraf tool is not intended for all of them**.
 The Yacraf tool supports the risk calcualtions defined in the framework, however it is not supporting the modeling of business and IT-systems architectue.
 For this, other tools are better.

-## Threat modeling meta models
+## Threat modeling languages

-Even though Yacraf does not mandate any specific language for describing business and IT-systems architectiures it does suggest a taxonomy that support the architecture modeling as is explained in (Phases 1 and 2 in the material)[https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/edit/master/Course-material/lectures/README.md].
+Even though Yacraf does not mandate any specific language for describing business and IT-systems architectiures it does suggest a taxonomy that support the architecture modeling as is explained in [Phases 1 and 2 in the material](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/edit/master/Course-material/lectures/README.md).
 From a Yacraf point of view, the important thing is that the architectural modeling supports the development of *Loss Events, Abuse Cases*, etc. that drives the risk calculations.

 Traditional threat modeling primarily uses Data Flow Diagrams (DFDs), extended with trust boundaries, to describe the system architecture.
 [Learn more about DFDs here.](https://online.visual-paradigm.com/knowledge/software-design/dfd-using-yourdon-and-demarco/)

 ## Recommended Tools
-A general recommendation would be to use [**draw.io**](https://draw.io) for the threat modelling in this course.
+A general recommendation would be to use [**draw.io**](https://draw.io) for the architecture modeling in this course.
 This is a very flexible general diagramming and data modeling tool that allows you to do model with very few imposed restrictions.

 Other tools of interest are for instance:
 - [**Lucidchart**](https://www.lucidchart.com) – user-friendly diagramming platform (similar to Visio).